Christmas is just around the corner, and it’s time to get your online shop ready for the most wonderful – and lucrative – time of the year.

 When considering what sort of products you may create or purchase, think first about what your customers are already enjoying from your brand.
 You can see in your Shopify analytics what sort of products are already performing well in your online store, and can use this as inspiration for additional festive offerings.

-As an example, we can look at skincare and beauty brand LUSH, which releases new Christmas-exclusive bath bombs, shower gels, and more in the run up to the festive season.
+As an example, we can look at bespoke cookie brand, Baked By Steph, which releases new Christmas-exclusive designs in the run up to the festive season.

-A further example is Irish chocolate brand Grá, which has created a special cracker-shaped gift to give during the festive season.
+A further example is Irish chocolate brand Grá, which created a special advent calendar for customers who want to indulge in their products all December long.

 Christmas collections